More about This Topic

 - Your Case File.
 If you had another attorney previously, he or she will have prepared a case file that includes all the correspondence and filings related to your case.
 If you don’t have your case file, I can arrange to pick it up from your old lawyer’s office (this is very common).

 - Two years of your tax returns.
 If you have your spouse’s tax returns bring those as well.
 Bring any W2s, 1099s, K-1s from those years as well.
 Any other documents that you’ve gathered in preparation of divorce will be scanned for possible later use.

 - Five copies of your recent paystubs.
-Also bring last years’ last paystub so I can see the year-to-date numbers.
+Also bring last year’s last paystub so I can see the year-to-date numbers.

 - Financial Affidavit.
 I always give my clients a copy of the official Illinois Financial Affidavit at our first meeting as it is required to be filled out for every divorce’s discovery process to fill out.
 If you fill it out in advance, that would be ideal (but not expected).

 - Salient Evidence.
 Your divorce may have a particular issue that you need to bring to my attention and if you have any evidence of that issue, bring that evidence with you to the initial consultation.
 I have had clients bring me photos of piles of cash and jewelry for example.
 More frequently, text messages are becoming common evidence in divorce cases.

 - List of Questions.
 Visiting a divorce lawyer is stressful and you are sure to forget important initial questions.
 Feel free to bring a list of those questions so we can work through them all and provide you with the information you need.

 - A friend.
 It’s okay to bring along a friend or relative if you feel you need some kind of support.